 ANNUAL FALL TRAININGS

-Registration begins at 8:30AM on the second floor Atrium of the LOB; Class starts at 9:00AM and ends at 3:00PM.
+Registration begins at 8:30AM in Room 1E on the first floor of the LOB; Class starts at 9:00AM and ends at 3:00PM.

 Highlights include a discussion with a guest legislator and a tour of the Capitol/LOB.

 The fee for the two-day training is $25 for KTP Members, $65 for non-members.
 Student advocates are expected to attend BOTH days.

 Lunch is included along with a copy of the legislative advocacy resource binder for each participant.